 Have you checked in with Student Support and Wellbeing?

-Kent has its own NHS general practice on campus.
+Kent has its own NHS general practice on campus called the University Medical Centre.
 There’s also an independent pharmacy next door, so you don’t have to go far when you’re feeling under the weather.